 Mr. Saleh Nofal joined QNB in June 2003 and currently serves as the Group Chief Compliance Officer.
-Prior to joining QNB, Mr. Nofal was with Arab Bank, Jordan National Bank, the Arab World Auditing Bureau and a Jordanian public accountancy firm.
-Mr. Nofal has more than 28 years of experience in the banking sector and is a Certified Internal Auditor, a Certified Fraud Examiner and a Certified Compliance Officer, holding a Bachelor's degree in Commerce and a professional Diploma in Auditing and Accounting.
+Prior to joining QNB, Mr. Nofal was with Arab Bank, Jordan, National Bank, the Arab World Auditing Bureau and a Jordanian public accountancy firm.
+Mr. Nofal has more than 30 years of experience in the banking sector and the internal audit field.
+Mr. Nofal holds a Bachelor's degree in Commerce from the University of Jordan.
+He is a Certified Internal Auditor, a Certified Fraud Examiner and a Certified Compliance Officer and has a professional Diploma in Audit and Accounting and is a Certified Anti-Money Laundering Specialist and a professional member of the Chartered Institute of Internal Auditors and Association of Certified Fraud Examiners.